FireGoblin/golangTypeGraph/README.md

 future improvements:

-	Add connections to functions, partiularly interfaces to functions using them as a parameter Add tests to allow safer changes.
+	Add connections to functions, partiularly interfaces to functions they're used in Add tests to allow safer changes.